Chaambi Operations: 2013

-On June 6, a Tunisian vehicle hit a roadside bomb in Doghra in Jebel Chambi: Two soldiers were killed and two others wounded.
-According to the Tunisian government, jihadists belonging to militias Okba ibn Nafaâ, an al-Qaida cell in the Islamic Maghreb (AQIM) and Ansar al-Sharia.
-The latter group, led by Seifallah Ben Hassine, known as "Abu Iyadh" however say they have no connection with the clashes delivered Jebel Chambi.
+On June 6, a Tunisian vehicle hit a roadside bomb in Doghra in Jebel Chambi.
+Two soldiers were killed and two others wounded.
+According to the Tunisian government, jihadists belong to the militias of Okba ibn Nafaâ, an al-Qaida cell in the Islamic Maghreb (AQIM), and Ansar al-Sharia.
+The latter group, led by Seifallah Ben Hassine, known as "Abu Iyadh," however, says they have no connection with the clashes delivered Jebel Chambi.

-On 18 July, in the wilaya of El Oued, the Algerian army intercepted a pickup truck loaded with weapons from Libya to Jebel Chambi; two of its occupants were killed.
+On July 18, in the wilaya of El Oued, the Algerian army intercepted a pickup truck loaded with weapons from Libya to Jebel Chambi; two of its occupants were killed.

-July 29, around 6 pm, a group of Tunisian soldiers were ambushed in Sabaa Diar, in Jebel Chambi.
-Their truck was strafed by some thirty rebels Salafists, several soldiers being disarmed and executed.
-Eight soldiers were killed and three others injured, one fatally, several bodies being slaughtered.
-According to Mohamed Ali Aroui, spokesman for the Interior Ministry, Gadhgadhi Kamel, suspected of being the murderer of Chokri Belaid man, took part in the slaughters.
+On July 29, around 6 pm, a group of Tunisian soldiers were ambushed in Sabaa Diar, in Jebel Chambi.
+Their truck was strafed by some thirty rebel Salafists, with several soldiers being disarmed and executed.
+Eight soldiers were killed and three others injured, one fatally, and several bodies were slaughtered.
+According to Mohamed Ali Aroui, spokesman for the Interior Ministry, Gadhgadhi Kamel, suspected of being the murderer of Chokri Belaid, took part in the slaughters.
 The same day at Talla an army vehicle hit a mine, wounding three men.

 On the evening of August 1, the Tunisian army launched an offensive on the Djebel Chambi with ground forces and air force, saying combat katiba Okba Ibn Nafaâ.
-The clashes come during the night of August 3 to 4 would have a dozen rebels dead.
-On August 4, a Tunisian military vehicle hit a mine: a soldier was killed and seven wounded.
+The clashes that occurred during the night of August 3–4 would have left a dozen rebels dead.
+On August 4, a Tunisian military vehicle hit a mine; a soldier was killed and seven wounded.
 One of the soldiers died of his wounds the following day, bringing to fourteen the number of military and Tunisian national guard officers killed in Jebel Chambi since December 2012.

 On August 5, three insurgents fleeing the mountain killed by Algerian forces deployed to the border in the region of Bir el-Ater, in Tébessa.

-On 6 August, the interior minister, Lotfi Ben Jeddou says that 140 Salafists took part in the fighting in the Jebel Chambi and that 46 of them were captured.
+On August 6, the interior minister, Lotfi Ben Jeddou says that 140 Salafists took part in the fighting in the Jebel Chambi and that 46 of them were captured.

 Four jihadists were killed on the evening of August 7.

 On August 11, four jihadists were killed and four others captured.